Why is this medication prescribed?

 How should this medicine be used?

-Dicloxacillin comes as a capsule and liquid to take by mouth.
+Dicloxacillin comes as a capsule to take by mouth.
 It is usually taken every 6 hours (four times a day).
+Dicloxacillin should be taken on an empty stomach at least 1 hour before or 2 hours after a meal or snack, The length of your treatment depends on the type of infection that you have.
+Take dicloxacillin at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take dicloxacillin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 What special precautions should I follow?